Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-competing.md

 ## Practice 46: Combine effects against one vulnerability

 **Problem**
-Separate capabilities allow a competitor to answer each action alone.
+Separate capabilities allow a competitor to respond to each action individually.

 **Action**
 Coordinate different capabilities to create several problems around one objective.